 Each year, this 55-foot Christmas tree is put up in the middle of the Winter Village in Bryant Park.

-The Winter Village includes a massive Christmas market with pop-up shops, restaurants, cafes with insta-worthy hot chocolate, and winter igloos that you can rent and reserve which are some of the best Christmas-themed restaurants in NYC.
+The Winter Village includes a massive Christmas market (one of the best Christmas markets in NYC) with pop-up shops, restaurants, cafes with insta-worthy hot chocolate, and winter igloos that you can rent and reserve which are some of the best Christmas-themed restaurants in NYC.
 All of these options are in addition to the Bryant Park Cafe and Bryant Park Grill here too.

 Another stand-out here is The Rink at Bryant Park!
 This is the only ice skating rink in NYC that offers free admission (if you bring your own skates, otherwise you can rent skates here for a small fee).
 This rink is directly in the center of the winter village and is a great spot to get in the holiday spirit.
 There are also bumper cars on this rink that allow you to ride on ice!